Ouraborus/hb-multipage-site/README.md

 ### Main Menu
 This component should be present on every page since it is a global component that helps the user to navigate between different pages.

+## Hero (Content Images)
+This component can be included on any page and should include images that should be treated as content instead of decorative images, meaning that you need to implement it using `picture` tags instead of setting the image as a background using CSS.

 #### Data Structure
 ```json
 {